jasonleebrown/UCE_phyluce_pipeline/README.md

 ```
 This creates two files: the first, `reads.txt`, contains a list of two file endings that will be looped over to construct proper symlink names; the second, `taxa.txt`, contains a simple list of all of the samples in the `2_clean-fastq` folder.
 The next command is a set of two nested `for` loops that basically reads as "For both file endings listed in `reads.txt`, and then for every sample listed in `taxa.txt`, generate a symlink in the `raw-reads` directory for that sample that leads to the corresponding .fastq.gz file in the `split-adapter-quality-trimmed` folder for this sample".

+**JLB Notes 8/2020:** I received the error 'jellyfish: not found', I solved this by reinstalling Jellyfish using this code: 'conda install jellyfish=2.2.3'.

 More Bash tips:
 - The `ln` command generates links.
 Using the `-s` flag generates symbolic links, which we desire here.
 The first argument is the file to be linked to, and the second argument is the name and path of the link to be generated.
 - The `cat` command at its most basic level prints a file.
 It stands for "concatenate" and can be used to combine files if you specify more than one.
 In `for` loops, the construct `$(cat taxa.txt)` (using `taxa.txt` as an example file) can be used to loop over each line in that file.